 How to Create a Photo and Video Inventory

 Lots of tools exist to help you create your own home inventory.
 There are different online templates, many of which are available for free.
 There are also computer programs, as well as apps for Android and iOS devices.
-(Two popular options are Know Your Stuff, from the Insurance Information Institute, and Home Inventory, though there are many more.
+One popular option is Home Inventory, though there are many more.

 Be sure to look around to find one that fits your needs.)
 If you’re using personal finance software for your budget or taxes, a home inventory program might be included in the package.
 You can also go old-school by typing up a list that follows your own system.

 You don’t need fancy equipment to photograph or film your belongings; any camera that can record clear, color images will do (even a Polaroid).
 As you make your inventory, don’t rush.
 Go through your home one room at a time, and take care not to miss storage spaces, such as closets and drawers.
 When taking photos, capture each item separately.
 Sets of items (e.g., dinner plates, drinking glasses) should be photographed together.
 Pay extra attention to big-ticket items, and be sure to snap serial numbers and other identifying markings.

 Also photograph receipts and appraisals if you have them.
 When taking video, describe your belongings, and include as much relevant detail as possible.

 And if you find the process of creating an inventory too time-consuming or complicated to do yourself, there are plenty of individuals and companies that specialize in doing it for you.